muskanazmi/AI_based_safety_monitoring/README.md

 ✅ Detects violence in surveillance footage
 ✅ Triggers alerts if violence is detected
 ✅ Lightweight and mobile-friendly using MobileNetV2
-✅ Sends Snapshot of the violent activity along with the  location via a Telegram bot API ✅ Suitable for schools, stations, public places
+✅ Sends snapshot of the violent activity along with the location via a Telegram bot API
+✅ Suitable for schools, stations, and public places

 ---